Jeremy Bloom: College football career

-Bloom holds the Colorado team record for most combined return yards (kick & punt) in a single game, set against Baylor University in Waco, Texas on October 4, 2003 (143 kickoff and 107 punt).
+He also holds the Colorado team record for most combined return yards (kick & punt) in a single game, set against Baylor University in Waco, Texas on October 4, 2003 (143 kickoff and 107 punt).

+Bloom's college football career was cut short when the NCAA ruled him ineligible due to his acceptance of sponsorships for his Olympic skiing career, which violated amateurism rules.
+Despite appeals by Bloom and the University of Colorado, the NCAA upheld the decision, effectively ending his football career and sparking debate about its impact on athletes pursuing dual-sport careers.

 Professional football career

 Philadelphia Eagles

-On April 30, 2006, Bloom was selected by the Philadelphia Eagles in the fifth round (147th overall) of the 2006 NFL Draft.
+On April 30, 2006, Bloom was selected by the Philadelphia Eagles in the fifth round (147th overall) of the 2006 NFL draft.
 He was featured in the NFL TV show Hey Rookie, Welcome To The NFL.
 He practiced with the team all through mini-camp as a punt and kick returner, but injured his hamstring during training camp, placing him on injured reserve.
 Bloom remained with the team for the 2006 season.
 After spending his entire rookie year on injured reserve, Bloom averaged 20.3 yards on 12 kickoff returns and 7.8 yards on 10 punt returns during the 2007 preseason.
 He was released by the Eagles prior to the regular season.